Skip to main content

 2 mentions Positive Neutral Negative

-• “Performance is not great on handhelds, even with visuals turned way down, but this may not apply to people on desktop.”
+• “Performance is also pretty poor on handhelds, even with visuals turned way down, but this may not apply to people on desktop.”

 • replayability